 Spiritual leader are defined as key gatekeepers in the U.S. National Strategy for Suicide Prevention and by suicide prevention leadership around the world.
 Learn what you need to know to prevent suicide among those you know, love, and serve.
 This registered best practice training program has been peer reviewed by clergy from several faiths.

 Correctional professionals have a high degree of contact with those at elevated risk of suicide, especially mentally ill offenders, those arrested for the first time, and those facing sentencing whether in jail or on probation.
-This interactive, multimedia, two-certificate course teaches both students and working professionals how to mitigate the risk of suicide attempts and completions both in and out of correctional facilities.
-8 hours of continuing education recommended.
+This interactive, multimedia course teaches both students and working professionals how to mitigate the risk of suicide attempts and completions both in and out of correctional facilities.
+Includes basic QPR training.

 One in five of those die by suicide saw their PCP within 24 hours of their death.
 "Last medical contact" before suicide is even higher among the elderly, with almost 50% of suicide victims having seen their doctor within the past week.
 Learn to routinely screen for suicide risk and how to conduct a brief best practice assessment.
 Course includes Level 1 QPR gatekeeper training.
 Learner may spend up to 6 hours in course depending on personal selection.
 CME must be qualified by a third party.